-- 3D acceleration with Windows guests requires Windows 2000, Windows XP, Vista or Windows 7.
+- 1. It is only available for certain Windows, Linux and Solaris guests.
+In particular: - 3D acceleration with Windows guests requires Windows 2000, Windows XP, Vista or Windows 7.
 Both OpenGL and Direct3D 8/9 (not with Windows 2000) are supported (experimental). - OpenGL on Linux requires kernel 2.6.27 and higher as well as X.org server version 1.5 and higher.
 Ubuntu 10.10 and Fedora 14 have been tested and confirmed as working. - OpenGL on Solaris guests requires X.org server version 1.5 and higher. - 2.
 The Guest Additions must be installed.

 Note: For the basic Direct3D acceleration to work in a Windows Guest, VirtualBox needs to replace Windows system files in the virtual machine.
 As a result, the Guest Additions installation program offers Direct3D acceleration as an option that must be explicitly enabled.
 Also, you must install the Guest Additions in "Safe Mode".
-This does not apply to the experimental WDDM Direct3D video driver available for Vista and Windows 7 guests, see chapter 14, Known limitations, page 210 for details.
+This does not apply to the experimental WDDM Direct3D video driver available for Vista and Windows 7 guests, see chapter 14, Known limitations, page 220 for details.

-3. Because 3D support is still experimental at this time, it is disabled by default and must be manually enabled in the VM settings (see chapter 3.3, General settings, page 46).
+3. Because 3D support is still experimental at this time, it is disabled by default and must be manually enabled in the VM settings (see chapter 3.3, General settings, page 47).